900johnnymendez/configure-ad/README.md

 In File Explorer opened C drive, Users folder, polo.fam has its own profile there and jane_admin because also logged in with jane.

 <h2> Managing Accounts and Group Policy </h2>

-Login to Domain Controller and configure Account Lockout Policy to lockout after 5 attempts with Group Policy Management Console

-Update the Group Policy

-Pick a random user to attempt to login with the wrong password and observe that the account has been locked out within Active Directory

-Unlock the account and attempt to login with it again

-Resetting Passwords within Active Directory

-Disable the Account in Active Directory and attempt to login and observe

-Re-enable the account in Active Directory and attempt to login

-<h2>Demonstration</h2>

 <img width="1366" height="768" alt="Screenshot (20)" src="https://github.com/user-attachments/assets/828adea2-a1ab-46e9-91f6-0d93553bbd0f" />